yiwensong/resume/README.md

 ---
 ## Work Experience
-### Release Engineering at Yelp (Nov 2017 - Present)
+### Deploy Team at Stripe (Apr 2019 - Present)
 *San Francisco, CA*

+* Didn't do much yet, really.

+### Release Engineering at Yelp (Nov 2017 - Apr 2019)
+*San Francisco, CA*

-* Worked on Jenkins continuous deployment and integration of Yelp services.
+* Worked on emitting and displaying key developer velocity metrics to improve Yelp engineering.
 * Designed and implemented API for determining responsibility and ownership of code, databases, and other resources.
 * Improved Git management tools and code review infrastructure to be more resilient to catastrophic failures.
+* Enhanced the Jenkins user experience with tooling for log reading, standardized Jenkins pipelines, and beyond.

 ### Trading and Data at Old Mission Capital (Aug 2016 - May 2017)
 *Chicago, IL*